DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Or if Five Races Great War to occur again.
 In preparations to such emergencies Mankind Defence Agency is working on creating necessary defences: from various highly destructive weapons to transport infrastructure.
 They work on it in all of the world countries steed.
 (Note: it is a bit unclear whether Agency replaced local governments or acts more like global force)
 And it even manages military forces.
 Each person is obliged to two year military training as soldier of Mankind Defence Agency Still it is quite old organization, and nowadays people that take military service seriously are mostly non-existing.

 "Ah, I'm tired...
 Taking a break"

-<span title="acronym to Mankind Defence Agency, to make it easier">MDA</span> training grounds.
+<span title="Will acronym to Mankind Defence Agency, to make it easier">MDA</span> training grounds.
-There in its corner, Saki was sitting on the bench in her sportswear.
+There, in its corner, Saki was sitting on the bench in her sportswear.

 "We're against machine doll, you know!?
 Beating it would only hurt your own hands, and if you even fail to avoid its attack, you gonna get broken bones!
 There is no way I'm doing it, just no way!"